Funder: The Mercers Company

 Time in the playground is as important as time in the classroom.
 Kids who are given the chance to run, jump and play freely during the school day concentrate better and achieve more.
 Peer relationships are stronger and behaviour is improved.
 This project aimed to make sure that everyone understands this.

 This year long pilot project saw London Play working with teachers and families to develop their understanding of the importance of play.

-The project will also contribute to participating schools' progress in attaining Healthy Schools London awards.
+The project also contributed to participating schools’ progress in attaining Healthy Schools London awards.

-This pilot will lay the foundations for a rollout across London that will raise awareness among schools, families and communities about play’s essential role in promoting children’s health and wellbeing.
+This pilot aimed to lay the foundations for a rollout across London that will raise awareness among schools, families and communities about play’s essential role in promoting children’s health and wellbeing.